Check Loan Eligibility

 Step 1: Research your options

-Before diving into the loan application process, it's crucial to research the various financing options available.
-Common sources of education loans include government banks, private banks and lenders, and scholarships.
-Each option has its own eligibility criteria, interest rates, and repayment terms.
+You can’t just visit a bank and apply for a loan for study abroad.
+You need to research the various financing options available which include government banks, private banks and lenders, and scholarships.
+Each option has its eligibility criteria, interest rates, and repayment terms.

 Step 2: Choose your destination and institution

-The destination country and the university you choose play a significant role in the loan process.
+The loan approval process depends on your country and university.
 Some lenders may have specific loan programs for particular countries or institutions.
 Make sure your chosen destination and university are eligible for the loan program you're interested in.

-Did you know that leading private banks such as ICICI Bank, Axis Bank and IDFC First Bank have their own pre-approved lists of colleges and universities.
+Did you know?
+Leading private banks such as ICICI Bank, Axis Bank, and IDFC First Bank have their pre-approved lists of colleges and universities.
 To learn more about read:

 Step 3: Calculate your expenses